Baldwin Class 10-12-D: Origins of the type

 Weidknecht delivered 10 more in 1913 for Chemins de fer Militaires du Maroc numbered (W1-W5 and 1-5).

 Baldwin built locomotives

 For the French Government

-When the Great War broke out in August 1914 the French lost most of their locomotive building capacity in the Northern France to German-occupied area.
+When the Great War broke out in August 1914 the French lost most of their locomotive building capacity in Northern France to the German-occupied area.
 Therefore, the French Army demanded fast replacement of the locomotive building capacity for their useful 2′C n2t type which had proved to be a reliable locomotive type for the lightly laid military railways.